CO2 and Global Warming and the Ocean

 This is some of the earliest work to postulate the mechanism(s) controlling the CO2 exchange rate through the ocean's surface.
 This study was carried out long before anybody worried about global warming.
 The main use of this research at that time was to explain how CO2 got into and out of the lungs.
 Now it pointedly pertains to the global problem of CO2 build-up in the atmosphere.
 How much and how fast can the ocean absorb it?

 This is NOT a novel.

-This article explained how it works.
-It received worldwide notice and has been cited over a hundred times in the scientific literature, referred to as the Hoover Mechanism.
+Since then this article has been cited over eighty times (and counting) in the scientific literature, referred to as the Hoover Mechanism.